gits5213/StandardsReadME/README.md

 # Standards
-This repository is the source for the IT Training & Consultant Inc. Software Development and Full Stack SQA Engineering Standards and best practices documentation.
+This repository is the source for the IT Training & Consultant Inc. Software Development, Full Stack SQA Engineering & Code4Kids Standards and best practices documentation.

 # Get Started
 Jump into any of these topics!